vjcitn/BiocArrayProc/README.md

 whenever relevant.

-- _**Foster lazy computation.**_  The idea here is that we defer computations as long as possible, to take advantage of reductions in computational effort that may arise from filtering
+- _**Lazy computation.**_  The idea here is that we defer computations as long as possible, to take advantage of reductions in computational effort that may arise from filtering

-- _**Take advantage of new technologies.**_  This is a complex topic.
+- _**Informed assessment of new technologies.**_  This is a complex topic and aspects that are specifically relevant to genomic workflows should be identified.
 Apache Spark is of definite interest, and many approaches to analysis-oriented storage deserve attention.
 The [Ursa Labs](https://ursalabs.org/tech/) roadmap page has many relevant references.

 #### Exemplary documents, packages, datasets, and repositories

 ##### Documents

+- Aaron Lun's [simpleSingleCell workflow](https://bioconductor.org/packages/release/workflows/vignettes/simpleSingleCell/inst/doc/bigdata.html) addresses aspects of storage and approximate matrix decompositions.

 - The [Orchestrating Single Cell Analysis (OSCA)](https://github.com/Bioconductor/OSCABase/) project includes an Rmarkdown file with an overview of [big-data methods](https://github.com/Bioconductor/OSCABase/blob/master/analysis/big-data.Rmd).